Chlamydia on sex toys

 - Store toys in a dry cool place and avoid direct sunlight

 Another good method of protection (especially when you are not sure about how porous your sex toy may be) is to use a condom during sex play with your toy(s).
 This is particularly advisable if you share your sex toy with a partner, because diseases and infections can be passed between sex partners when using the same sex toys.
 As with sexual partners, do not reuse condoms with your sex toys - a new condom should be used for each person each time.
-If you are a Columbia student, Health Services makes condoms available for free on the 3rd and 4th floors of John Jay Hall (Primary Care Medical Services), 1st floor of Wien (Alice!), and on the 3rd floor of Lerner (SVPRP) so you can protect and play till your heart is content.
+If you are a Columbia student, check out the safer sex supplies map for details on where to find condoms, dental dams, and more around the Columbia campus.